qTest Insights provides the ability to build custom reports based on custom Site Fields which you create from qTest Manager.

 Note: Insights supports cross-project reports, therefore, Insights only pulls site-level custom fields from qTest Manager.
 Your custom fields MUST be set up at the site level to be pulled.
 Insights will not pull fields that are only associated with the 'Project' level.

 Insights will pull custom site fields into the following Explore Data areas:

 - Defects (qTest).

 The following example is to describe the typical flow from creating a custom site field, including it in a template, add the mapping a project to the template, and finally showing fields in Insights' explore data reports.

 See the Site Fields article in for a step by step guide on setting up site level fields for your qTest projects.

-When a site-level custom field is deleted/updated from qTest Manager, that change will not automatically to Insights Explore Data Report.
+When a site-level custom field is deleted/updated from qTest Manager, that change will not automatically update to an Insights Explore Data Report.
 You may need to access another Explore Data report then open that report again for the grid layout to be fully reset.